 - A domestic abuse specialist is working with a family and deems that the child/ren is/are at risk of harm;

 - A multi-agency risk assessment conference (MARAC) is convened and there are children in the household;

 - Any other circumstances, which are judged by a professional to warrant a referral.

 In situations when the adult victim has left the perpetrator taking the child/ren, professionals need to be alert to the on-going potential for risk.
-The dynamics of domestic violence and abuse are often based on the perpetrator maintaining power and control over their partner.
-Challenges to that power and control, for example, by separation may increase the likelihood of escalating violence.
+The dynamics of domestic abuse are often based on the perpetrator maintaining power and control over their partner.
+Challenges to that power and control, for example, by separation may increase the likelihood of escalating abuse.
 Statistically the months following separation are the most dangerous time for serious injury and death.
-Professionals in contact with children and their families in these circumstances may decide that a referral to Doncaster Children’s Services Trust is required and in all cases should consider:
+Professionals in contact with children and their families in these circumstances may decide that a referral to Doncaster Children's Services Trust is required and in all cases should consider: